SEO has always been a vital tool in the Internet marketer’s box of tricks. And crucial to SEO is getting quality links to your site.

 Using the free tool Open Site Explorer, you can find out where any website gets its inbound links from.

-Head over to Open Site Explorer, and find out where your competitors are getting their links from.
-This will give you ideas for who you should be reaching out to.
+This will give you ideas for who you should be reaching out to as well.

 But there’s also much more that can be done when it comes to your competitors.
 So taking a deep look at what others are doing and performing a full competitor backlink analysis can help you unearth some amazing insights.

 Written by David Masters